twopir99/WebMobileTeam10ClientNew/README.md

     <plugin name="GCMPlugin" value="com.plugin.GCM.GCMPlugin" />

 Follow the instructions [here](http://developer.android.com/guide/google/gcm/gs.html) on creating a Google API project to obtain a GCM sender ID.
-Replace all instances of "your_sender_id" in this plugin with that id.
+Replace all instances of "your_sender_id" in this plugin with that id (make sure you pass the ID as a string, not an int).

 Add the GCMPlugin.js script to your assets/www folder (or javascripts folder, wherever you want really) and include it in your main index.html file.